praveenoruganti/praveenoruganti-reactjs/0_Projects/ReadMe.md

 - [WhatsApp Clone](https://praveenorugantitech.github.io/praveenorugantitech-reactjs/0_Projects/praveenorugantitech-whatsapp-clone/){:target="_blank"}

-**Note:** I will continue to develop more React JS Apps and will update the same here going forward.
+**Note:** I will continue to develop more React JS Projects and will update the same here going forward.